rikingurditta/Emote/README.md

 ## Accomplishments that we're proud of

 Our biggest accomplishment was thinking of an ambitious product and developing it in 36 hours!
 Many of our team members had never created a product geared to a specific audience, so having to worry about the user interface and accessibility was new to us.
 Additionally, since our product is directed toward an audience with a disability that none of our group members have, we made sure to do thorough research in order to avoid misguided design errors.
-Overall, we are proud of the product that we developed and cannot wait to share it with youth with autism.
+Overall, we are proud of the product that we developed and cannot wait to share it
+.

 ## What we learned